rudderlabs/rudderstack-docs/destinations/active-campaign.md

   }
 })
 ```
-In the above snippet, we capture informations about a user.
+In the above snippet, RudderStack captures relevant information about the user such as the `userId` as well as the associated traits such as `email`, `phone`, and `name` of that user.

 {% hint style="info" %}
-The `email` trait is a mandatory trait for mapping a user to Active Campaign.
-If user already exists the user will be updated with new values.
+The `email` trait is a mandatory trait for mapping a user to ActiveCampaign.
+If a user already exists, the new values will be updated for that user.
 {% endhint %}

 ### Custom tags

-You can associate a user with custom tags by passing in `tags` trait
+You can associate a user with custom tags by passing in the `tags` trait, as shown:

 ```javascript
 rudderanalytics.identify({
   "userId": "userid",